MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/using-winusb-api-to-communicate-with-a-usb-device.md

 ## Step 4: Issue I/O requests

 Next, send data to the device's bulk-in and bulk-out endpoints that can be used for read and write requests, respectively.
 On the OSR USB FX2 device, these two endpoints are configured for loopback, so the device moves data from the bulk-in endpoint to the bulk-out endpoint.
 It doesn't change the value of the data or add any new data.
-For loopback configuration, a read request reads the data that was sent by the most recent write request.
+For loopback configuration, a read request reads the data sent by the most recent write request.
 WinUSB provides the following functions for sending write and read requests:

 - **[WinUsb_WritePipe](/windows/win32/api/winusb/nf-winusb-winusb_writepipe)**
 - **[WinUsb_ReadPipe](/windows/win32/api/winusb/nf-winusb-winusb_readpipe)**